flipacholas/Architecture-of-consoles/articles/game-boy.md

 {{% inner_markdown %}}
 Sprites are tiles that can move independently around the screen.
 They can also overlap each other and appear behind the background, the viewable graphic will be decided based on a priority attribute.

 They also have an extra colour available: **Transparent**.
 So, they can only display three different greys instead of four.
-Luckily, this layer allows defining two colour palettes make use of every colour.
+Luckily, this layer allows defining two colour palettes to make use of every colour.

 The **Object Attribute Memory** or 'OAM' is a map stored inside the PPU which specifies the tiles that will be used as sprites.
 Games fill this region by calling the **DMA unit** found inside the chip, the DMA fetches data from main RAM or game ROM to OAM.